 Children and Youth Programs- We are a church that loves children and youth!
 We want families to grow together.
 Children’s programs are available at the 9:00 AM and 11:00 AM services in the children’s wing of the Administrative Building (located next to the Sanctuary).
 Childcare for nursery through four-year-olds is available at both services.
-The 9:00 AM service has programs for Kindergarten through 2nd grade.
-The 11:00 AM service has programs for Kindergarten through 6th grade.
+The 9:00 AM and 11:00 AM services have programs for Kindergarten through 6th grade.
 We also have Youth Programs (7-12th grade) offered during the week.
 Please visit our GraceKids page or our GraceStudents page for more information.

 How do I get plugged into Grace Anglican?
 The first step is to fill out a Connection Card, which is in the pew rack.
 By completing the form and dropping it in the collection plate, we will follow up with more information about the church.
 Also on this card, you can sign up to receive our weekly newsletter “Wired.”
 The next step to connect to the community is to attend the Newcomer's Luncheon.
 At this luncheon, you will hear from the Senior Pastor about the mission and vision of the church and different fellowship opportunities and studies.
 If you have questions about how to get connected, please email Nancy Stokes.